How Not to Get Parasitic Mites

 Know your grower: Buy your baby chicks from a reputable source.
 Have someone who knows what they are looking for inspect the chicks with a jeweler’s’ loupe for signs of any stage of mite growth (egg, nymph, deutonymph, adult) before you buy your chicks.

 Keep your coop clean: Parasitic mites as well as bed bugs are cave parasites.
 They co-infest the coop and its residents.
-Keeping your coop clean is an important part of preventing a few mites from turning into a major infestation.
+Keeping your coop clean can prevent a few mites from turning into a major infestation.
 Use a cleanser with miticide properties on a regular schedule.
 You can also treat your coop with a commercially available mix of diatomaceous earth (to desiccate mites) and essential oils (which repel mites and are a natural miticide).
+But use according to directions.
+Essential oils in too high a concentration can be dangerous to both chickens and humans.

 Keep your chickens clean: Consult your veterinarian about a good miticide shampoo and use it regularly.
 If you are organic, consult your veterinarian about an essential oils shampoo.
 Regular bathing is key.

-Insulate your home from your chickens: Your community likely has an ordinance mandating a minimum distance between your chickens and your home.
+Keep your chickens away from your home: Your community likely has an ordinance mandating a minimum distance between your chickens and your home.
 This ordinance is for your protection.
-Follow it.
-It is also a very good idea to keep a spare pair of shoes outside your back door and use those to walk out to your coop and back.
-That way, if your flock does contract parasitic mites, you won’t track them into your house before you realize what is happening.
+It is also a good idea to keep a spare pair of shoes outside your back door and use those to walk out to your coop and back.
+That way, you won’t track any mites into your house.